MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-qnamaker.md

     }
     ```

 1. Add a class constructor to `MyQnAMaker`.
-Note that you'll need two more using statements for the constructor parameters for `System.Net.Http` and `Microsoft.Bot.Builder`:
+You'll need two more using statements for the constructor parameters for `System.Net.Http` and `Microsoft.Bot.Builder`:

     ```csharp
     using Microsoft.Bot.Builder.AI.QnA;